 Thank you for choosing to explore emotions with young children.
 Reading about and discussing emotions offers you an opportunity to better understand a young child, to open a dialogue about how they feel, and to help them learn how to express and cope with those feelings.
 Young children are just starting to connect facial expressions with emotion words.
-You might notice that they can point out when a friend's face looks happy or when a book or movie character looks sad, but they might also need help understanding their own emotions.
+For many children, happy is one of the first emotion words they use to describe themselves and others.

 Many emotions feel similar in our bodies.
 This book highlights emotions that feel a lot alike in order to help teach children a wide and complex emotion vocabulary.
-Rather than only focusing on sadness, this story highlights loneliness and disappointment too.
+Rather than only focusing on happiness, this story highlights excitement and pride too.
 These three emotions, while feeling similar in one's body, are felt in different situations and sometimes eased by trying different coping strategies.
 Helping children recognize and name these emotional nuances will, in turn, help them respond to and cope with these feelings.